Sino-German Urbanisation Partnership

 Objective and activities

-The Sino-German Urbanisation Partnership, which was decided by the German Chancellor Angela Merkel and the Chinese Prime Minister Li Keqiang in May 2013, forms the basis for the cooperation on integrated and sustainable urbanisation, and emphasises the important role of cities in reaching climate protection goals.
+The Sino-German Urbanisation Partnership, decided by the German Chancellor Angela Merkel and the Chinese Prime Minister Li Keqiang in May 2013, forms the basis for the cooperation on integrated and sustainable urbanisation, and emphasises the important role of cities in reaching climate protection goals.
 The project supports the Sino-German inter-ministerial working group on urbanisation through political dialogue.
 In addition, the exchange of practical experiences between provinces and municipalities as well as the technical support of local capacities contributes to a climate friendly, integrated, and sustainable urban development.
 The project will also serve to disseminate examples of best practice at the national, subnational and local level in China and Germany.
 The integrated project approach leads to an intensification of the bilateral dialogue.
 The project shows how an effective reduction of CO2 emissions and an increase in the quality of life in urban areas can be achieved.

 State of implementation/results